JitendraGosavi01/JitendraGosavi01/README.md

-- 👋 Hi, I’m @JitendraGosavi01
+- 👋 Hi, I’m JITENDRA RAJENDRA GOSAVI
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning new technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microservices in JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NPM Packages
-- 📫 How to reach me ...
+- 📫 How to reach me jiendrarajendragosavi@gmail.com

 <!---
 JitendraGosavi01/JitendraGosavi01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.